About

 Tobias Fischer, music writer and broadcaster

 Dobrinka Tabakova is a composer of ‘exciting, deeply moving’ music (Washington Times), with ‘glowing tonal harmonies and grand, sweeping gestures [which] convey a huge emotional depth’ (The Strad).
-She has been commissioned by the Royal Philharmonic Society, BBC Radio 3 and the European Broadcasting Union.
+She has been commissioned by the Royal Philharmonic Society, BBC Radio 3 and the European Broadcasting Union and was appointed composer in residence with the BBC Concert Orchestra in 2017 and the Halle Orchestra for the 2022/23 season.
 Her debut profile album String Paths, on ECM Records, was nominated for a Grammy in 2014.
-In 2017 she was appointed composer-in-residence with the BBC Concert Orchestra.
+Her second album on ECM was released in September 2025.

 Full biography here